What is Interfaith Caregivers?

 - A smaller part of our income is from local organizations, churches, businesses, community groups and special events.

-- The rest comes from donations made by individuals and families!
+- The bulk of our income is from donations made by individuals and families!

 - Our projected expenses for 2018 are $217,250.

 How much do donors usually give?

 - We recently received a donation of $3.00 in cash from a gentleman who was happy with his ride.
 We’ve received gifts of $500 and $1000 from people in the county that believe in what we do.

 - No gift is too small…or too big!
 Give only what you can afford to give!